ahmadesat/Sehir-Study-Questions-Containerized/README.md

 ## How To Use :

-1. Download all the files and extract them in a directory
+1. Download "docker-compose.yml" and extract it in a directory
 2. Open that directory in your **terminal**
 3. Run the following command in the terminal :